Look for other signs of skin problems besides scabs, such as redness or inflammation.

 2. Bacterial Infection

-Superficial bacterial folliculitis is a type of bacterial infection that often results in irritation, bumps, sores, and scabs on a dog’s skin.
+It's a type of bacterial infection that often results in irritation, bumps, sores, and scabs on a dog’s skin.

-The resulting sores and other skin-lesions caused by the constant scratching, chewing, and licking of irritated skin can end up leaving crusty scabs on the dog’s body.
+The resulting sores and other skin lesions caused by the constant scratching, chewing, and licking of irritated skin can leave crusty scabs on the dog’s body.

 3. External Parasites

 You may not be able to see a single flea on your dog, but that in no way means that they aren’t hiding on your dog, in their bedding, on your carpets and rugs, and/or in your yard.

 Severe cases of flea infestation can cause excessive blood loss resulting in anemia, and can also lead to other parasites in a dog, such as tapeworms.

 See the following informational handouts for further information about all things related to fleas, published by DVM360 in a convenient PDF format.

-Demodex mites survive and thrive in a dog’s hair follicles, causing a disorder name demodectic mange in dogs that results in redness, sores, scabbing, and hair loss, but not always a ton of itchiness, and is not contagious to other animals or humans.
+Demodex mites survive and thrive in a dog’s hair follicles, causing a disorder name demodectic mange in dogs that results in redness, sores, scabbing, and hair loss but not always a ton of itchiness and is not contagious to other animals or humans.